Guide to Business in Spain logo

 % current expenditure on R&D / NHS sales17.8%18%

-These aims tie in directly with many of the investments and reforms included in Component no. 17 of the National Recovery, Transformation and Resilience Plan aimed at “Institutional reform and strengthening of the capacities of the national science, technology and innovation system”, in its application to the health field and, particularly, with one of the specific objectives of the Strategic Economic Recovery and Transformation Project (“PERTE”) in Avant Guard Health approved on November 30, 2021, and consisting of fostering the development of advanced therapies and other innovative or emerging drugs and facilitating their transfer to clinical practice, through the necessary alliances between the academic and business sectors and the strengthening of the industrial fabric based on the intensive use of knowledge, to which more than €140 million in public funds will be allocated between the different lines and programs applicable during the 2021-2023 period.
+In fact, it coincides with one of the specific objectives of the Strategic Economic Recovery and Transformation Project (“PERTE”) in Avant Guard Health approved by Council of Ministers on November 30, 2021, and which consists of (i) fostering the development of advanced therapies and other innovative or emerging drugs and (ii) facilitating their transfer to clinical practice, through the necessary alliances between the academic and business sectors, contributing to the strengthening of the industrial fabric based on the intensive use of knowledge, to which more than €140 million in public funds will be allocated between the different lines and programs applicable during the 2021-2023 period.